IMF urges UK to spend more to fund investment

 Minutes of the central bank's May rate-setting meeting showed the majority of policymakers opposed to buying more government bonds.

 But the IMF said it should keep the option of further monetary stimulus on the table and consider committing to keep interest rates at their record low into the medium term.
-Mark Carney, who will take over as the Bank governor from the long-serving Mervyn King on July 1, has favoured a similar policy.
+Mark Carney, who will take over as BoE governor from the long-serving Mervyn King on July 1, has favored a similar policy.

 The IMF stressed the importance of increasing lending to businesses, and told the government to come up with a plan to sell its controlling stakes in RBS and Lloyds, offering capital guarantees if needed.
 Osborne said he agreed - one of his clearest statements of intent on getting the giant banks off the government's books.